Liège: 18th century to World War I

-The Duke of Marlborough captured the city from the Bavarian prince-bishop and his French allies in 1704 during the War of the Spanish Succession.
+An Anglo-Dutch army under the Duke of Marlborough and Menno van Coehoorn captured the city in 1702 from the Bavarian prince-bishop and his French allies in 1702 during the War of the Spanish Succession.

 In the middle of the eighteenth century the ideas of the French Encyclopédistes began to gain popularity in the region.
 Bishop François-Charles de Velbrück (1772–84), encouraged their propagation, thus prepared the way for the Liège Revolution which started in the episcopal city on 18 August 1789 and led to the creation of the Republic of Liège before it was invaded by counter-revolutionary forces of the Habsburg monarchy in 1791.

 In the course of the 1794 campaigns of the French Revolution, the French Revolutionary Army took the city and imposed strongly anticlerical regime, destroying St. Lambert's Cathedral.
 The overthrow of the Prince-Bishopric of Liège was confirmed in 1801 by the Concordat co-signed by Napoléon Bonaparte and Pope Pius VII.
 France lost the city in 1815 when the Congress of Vienna awarded it to the United Kingdom of the Netherlands.
 Dutch rule lasted only until 1830, when the Belgian Revolution led to the establishment of an independent, Catholic and neutral Belgium which incorporated Liège.
 After this, Liège developed rapidly into a major industrial city which became one of continental Europe's first large-scale steel making centres.
 The Walloon Jacquerie of 1886 saw a large-scale working class revolt.
 No less than 6,000 regular troops were called into the city to quell the unrest, while strike spread through the whole sillon industriel.